markology/Dragula-System/readme.md

 <p>Drag and drop so simple it hurts</p>
 </blockquote>

-<p>This repo fixes an error that occurs when trying to use dragula through System.js.
-Fix necesary when building a drag and drop section required in an angular2 survey I've built.</code> methods in ES5)</em></sub></p>
+<p>This repo is an example of the Angular2 tutorial implementing Dragula.
+System.js does not play as nicely as it should so these changes were neccesary in order to proceed. </code> methods in ES5)</em></sub></p>

 In order to use this repo, please fork the above code and follow the instructions provided at <a href="http://bevacqua.github.io/dragula/">http://bevacqua.github.io/dragula/</a>